ARElton/citystroll/README.md

-citystroll
-Owner/s:
+# cityStroll
+cityStroll allows users to experience walking tours in a variety of cities, without having to leave their house.

+## Technologies
+cityStroll is created with:
+- Ruby 2.6.1
+- Rails 6.0.3
+- Bulma

+## Owners
 Amelia Elton & Simon Cohen

+# Additional Information:

-Mod and Cohort:
+## Mod and Cohort
 Mod2 1026

-App description:
+## App description
 This app will connect a user with a walking tour of a city of their choice.

-Domain model with attributes:
+## Domain model with attributes

  User --< Post >-- City